jandelgado/rabtap/README.md

        [(--tls-cert-file=CERTFILE --tls-key-file=KEYFILE)] [--tls-ca-file=CAFILE]
 ```

-Use the `--limit=NUM` option to limit the number of received messages.
-If
-specified, rabtap will terminate, after `NUM` messages were successfully
-read.

 Use the `--reject` option to 'nack' messages, which in turn will be discarded
 by the broker or routed to a configured dead letter exchange (DLX). if
 `--requeue` is also set, the message will be returned to the queue.